THIS AGREEMENT is made and entered into this

 The Licensee shall relinquish all use and remove all items caused by Licensee to be used or stored on the Premises, and restore the Premises to the District no later than

-Licensee agrees to pay the District a fee of: RATES/FEES; payable, when requested, by the Manager, by certified check or other form acceptable to the Manager.
+Licensee agrees to pay the District a fee of: RATES/FEES; payable, when requested, by the the Director of Entertainment, by certified check or other form acceptable to the the Director of Entertainment.

 Where fees are expressed as a percentage of gross ticket sales, said receipts shall include all sums from ticket sales whatsoever, with no deductions allowable for taxes, costs, or other expenses, except City admission taxes.